Tonle Sap Lake

 Near the Angkor Wat, Tonle Sap Lake, the Great Lake, is the largest fresh water in South EastAsia and one of the richest fishing lakes in the world.
-Its size and dimension change as the seasons go by: during the dry season it's only 1m deep with a size of 2,800km², while in the raining season it gets as large as 15,000km² and 8m deep.
-The lake provides a best shelter for more than 300 kinds of fishes to spawn and breed.
+Its size and dimension change as the seasons go by: during the dry season it's only 1m deep with a size of 2,800km², while in the rainy season, it gets as large as 15,000; and 8m deep.
+The lake provides the best shelter for more than 300 kinds of fish to spawn and breed.
 Other species like snakes, tortoises and crocodiles also inhabit here, making the lake a paradise of biodiversities.

-Taking a local longtail boat across Tonle Sap Lake is the must-do for visitors.
+Taking a local longtail boat across Tonle Sap Lake is a must-do for visitors.
 On the bank, all the life proceeds around water.
 Since the land road is not convenient for transporting, the lake has become a commercial center.
-People carry on their daily grounds at bank, the sunset view is beyond beautiful, the lake seems murmuring a secret story.
+People carry on their daily grounds at bank, the sunset view is beyond beautiful, the lake seems to murmuring a secret story.